 Here, event_name could be INSERT, DELETE, and UPDATE database operation on the mentioned table table_name.
 You can optionally specify FOR EACH ROW after table name.

-Following is the syntax of creating a trigger on an UPDATE operation on one or more specified columns of a table as follows:
+Following is the syntax for creating a trigger on an UPDATE operation on one or more specified columns of a table.

 CREATE TRIGGER trigger_name [BEFORE|AFTER] UPDATE OF column_name ON table_name BEGIN -- Trigger logic goes here....
 END;

 Let us consider a case where we want to keep audit trial for every record being inserted in COMPANY table, which we create newly as follows (Drop COMPANY table if you already have it).

 sqlite> CREATE TABLE COMPANY( ID INT PRIMARY KEY NOT NULL, NAME TEXT NOT NULL, AGE INT NOT NULL, ADDRESS CHAR(50), SALARY REAL );